SoftInstigate/restheart-website/docs/configuration.md

 mongo-uri = mongodb://127.0.0.1

-# The MongoDb resource to bind to the root URI /
+# The MongoDB resource to bind to the root URI /
 # The format is /db[/coll[/docid]] or '*' to expose all dbs
 root-mongo-resource = /restheart